BlockhostOfficial/ddos-prot-mc-servers/README.md

 # Singapore/ Asia
 - If you have choose between OVH and PhoenixNAP, choose OVH for better DDoS Protection out of the box
+- [MCShield](https://mcshield.com) - Locations: Singapore, Hong Kong
+- Tempest - Learn more below.
+Server locations: Dubai, Taiwan and Tokyo

+# Africa and South America
+- Tempest - Learn more below.
+Server locations: Sao Paolo and Miami (Not South America but close to there)
-- [MCShield](https://mcshield.com) - The only option for Asia at the moment?
+- [MCShield](https://mcshield.com) - Location: Johannesburg, South Africa.
+The only DDoS protection provider in africa at the moment?

 # Large networks
 - [Tempest](https://tempest.net) - All servers come with a 10Gbit Port Speed which can handle A LOT of traffic and Path.net DDoS Protection (The same as BuyVM).
 They also have a lot of [locations](https://tempest.net/network) across 4 continents.
+It's expensive but it's really good.

 - [Cloudflare](https://cloudflare.com) - The most expensive option but 42Tbit protection isn't cheap.
 Used by Hypixel.

+# BuyVM
+BuyVM is a VPS provider, this isn't a fancy panel like TCPShield.
+You will have to configure a nginx proxy to protect your server.
+But before that some more info about them:

+### Which SLICE?
+I wouldn't recommend the 512 SLICE at all as it's just not enough power.
+1024 is the bare minimum, I recommend at least the 2048 SLICE, 4096 will run pretty good.
+512, 1024 and 2048 SLICE get a shared 100Mbit/s but you can burst up to 1Gbit/s if there isn't much traffic on the whole network at the moment.
+4096 SLICE gets a dedicated 100Mbit/s, 8192 gets a dedicated 200Mbit/s, etc.

+### How to order
+Simply go [here](https://buyvm.net/kvm-dedicated-server-slices/), choose the slice you want, the location and then in the order form order x1 DDOS PROTECTED IP.
+If you get an out of stock error, join [here](https://discord.gg/3hs44DjPc8) to wait for the stock.

+More soon!

 # Lowering the bandwidth usage
 - Lower view distance